jkomoros/boardgame/TUTORIAL.md

 One more wrinkle: when the engine looks to see if a propose move is legal in this phase in this order, it will ignore any moves that are legal in all phases that may have come in between.
 This means that if you have a move like ShuffleDiscardToDraw that triggers in any phase if the discard pile runs out, it won't mess up your move progression matching.

+By default move progressions are simple serial lists of moves that must occur in order.
+But if you have more complex logic you can also define groups with more rich semantics.
+See the section on MoveProgressionGroup below.

 #### StartPhase move

 The last move in that section is of type `moves.StartPhase`.
 It needs to be configured with a `with.PhaseToStart`.
 Often you don't need to override its Legal or Apply at all (the Legal it inherits from Base is sufficient), and can just use the naked `moves.StartPhase` struct itself without embedding it in your own struct.